 The department carried out conflict mapping and analysis to map out the causes, actors and consequences of conflicts that have occurred in Zimbabwe through desk review surveys and stakeholder consultation exercises.
-Conflict mapping plays an important role in peacebuilding in order to gain a better understanding of the context in which they work and their role in a pragmatic context.
-Conflict analysis can be carried out at various levels thus local, regional, and national and they sought to establish the linkages between these levels.
+Conflict mapping plays an important role in peace building in order to gain a better understanding of the context in which they work and their role in a pragmatic context.
+Conflict analysis can be carried out at various levels namely the local, regional, and national and the mapping work done sought to establish the linkages between these levels.
 Identifying the appropriate focus for the conflict analysis is crucial: the issues and dynamics at the national level may be different from those at the grassroots.
 But while linking the level of conflict analysis, it is also important to establish systematic linkages with other interrelated levels of conflict dynamics.
 These linkages are important, as all these different levels impact on each other.

 The process of developing the conflict map is ongoing.
-Major conflict epochs were identified, and stakeholder engagement was critical in validating the epoch identified.
+Major conflict epochs were identified, and stakeholder engagement was critical in validating the epochs identified.
 The epochs begin with the pre-colonial; colonial conquest; African nationalism and the war of liberation; and finally, the post-independence era.
-Meeting with the consultancy on review of the methodology and thematic committee input was done.
-Commissioners and GMs made significant input on methodological design.
+Meetings with the Consultants on review of the methodology and thematic committee input was done.
+Commissioners and senior management made significant input on methodological design.